Image Courtesy of L A County Agricultural Commissioner's Office.

 Crab Louse.
 Image Courtesy of Los Angeles County Agricultural Commissioner’s Office.

 Females lay a relatively small (at least when compared to many other insects) numbers of eggs (100 to 150) on body hairs.
-Development is quite rapid with one life cycle being (eggs, nymphs and adult) completed in 30 to 40 days.
+Development is quite rapid with a single life cycle being (eggs, nymphs and adult) completed in 30 to 40 days.
 Crab lice are nearly immobile and typically attach to body hairs with their opposing claw-like tarsi and tibia while feeding.
 They frequently become buried in their own excrement and can only live for a short time when off the host.

 Because of host dependency and relative immobility, these lice normally are acquired by sleeping with an infested person.
 It is possible (but not probable) that crabs could be contacted from situations such as using the same shower towel immediately after an infested individual, using a toilet seat immediately after use by a heavily infested individual or similar situations.
 As might be expected, there is a correlation between the degree of crab louse infestations in the general public in a given area or during a particular era and the degree of sexual promiscuity.
 For example, crab lice infestations in the United States during the 1960’s and 1970’s were more common than today.
 The 60’s and the 70’s were the decades of social unrest, sexual experimentation and "free love."
 Today, we are hopefully much more careful because our awareness of more serious repercussions (AIDS, for example) has risen.